 Mysterious parvovirus-like illness infecting dogs in Michigan, killing as many as 60 dogs

 A mysterious illness is infecting dogs in Michigan and some cases appear to be deadly.
-It is a parvrovirus-like illness, causing vomiting and bloody stools.
+It is a parvovirus-like illness, causing vomiting and bloody stools.

 Parvovirus is highly contagious for dogs and is common in Michigan.
 A vaccine is available, and the virus is not contagious to other animals or people.